khoj-ai/llm-coup/docs/index.md

 ## Methods

 We initialize the game environment with randomly distributed cards.
-We play games with 6 players, where each player is given a static model assignment.
-In our testing, we performed multi-model play (where all players in a game are assigned different models) experiments.
+Each game starts with 6 players, where each player is given a static model assignment.
+In our testing, we performed multi-model (where all players in a game are assigned different models) experiments.
 We perform rounds of repeated game play with `gemini-2.5-pro`, `gemini-2.5-flash`, `claude-opus-4-20250514`, `claude-sonnet-4-20250514`, `gpt-5-mini-2025-08-07`, and `gpt-5-2025-08-07`.

 All players are able to see a public game log with past moves.
 They see the hand they currently hold, with a reminder of its capabilities.
+Game play is concluded when there is one player left standing.

 Possible actions include offensive actions (`STEAL`, `ASSASSINATE`, `COUP`), resource collection actions (`INCOME`, `FOREIGN AID`, `TAX`), opponent challenge actions (`CHALLENGE`, `BLOCK`), and card management actions (`EXCHANGE`).
 For each decision, the model is able to write its thoughts to a property in the tool call called `reasoning`, which we store in the logs.
 Reasoning traces are not available to the model after the decision, nor to other models at any point.